mkara44/f-clswgan_pytorch/README.md

 - `pip install -r requirements.txt`

 ## Dataset
 - Animal with Attributes 2 [3] dataset is used.
 This dataset contains 50 classes with 37322 images.
-40 classes are divided to seen classes.
+40 classes are divided into seen classes.
 - Original paper authors has shared the features maps from ResNet101 [4].
-These feature maps are used to train networks.
+These feature maps are used for training.
 - Seen classes are splitted to train and test sets. `trainval_loc` indexes ares used for training, `test_seen_loc` indexes are used for testing.[4]
-- Unseen classes are not splitted. `test_unseen_loc` indexes are used for both trainin and testing.
+- Unseen classes are not splitted. `test_unseen_loc` indexes are used for both training and testing.
 [4]

 ## Training
-- After running scripts for training, models will be saved to defined path in `config.py`.
+- After training, models will be saved to defined path in `config.py`.
-- This command will start to training process without any pretrained models.
+- Training process without any pretrained models.
     - `python main.py --train`
 - Pretrained models for any part of proposed approach can be used for fine-tuning.
     - `python main.py --train --g_cls_path <path/to/model>`